freakshock88/hass-populartimes/README.md

 - Get the Places Id for which you want to see the popularity here: https://developers.google.com/maps/documentation/javascript/examples/places-placeid-finder

 ## Installation
+Either:
+1. Install via HACS
-Put the contents of the populartimes folder in your home assistant custom_components folder.
+2. Download files as zip and put the contents of the populartimes folder in your home assistant custom_components folder.

 ## Configuration